FHICT-Dennis-Kuijs/openremote-aws-marketplace/aws-marketplace.md

 `journalctl -u openremote.service`

 ## Docker Logs
-OpenRemote runs in a Docker enviroment.
+OpenRemote runs in a Docker environment.
 This means you can use standard Docker commands:
 [See the Containers section of the Docker CLI Cheat Sheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf)

 For example, use `sudo docker ps` to see all of the running containers